ExaWorks/psij-python/docs/getting_started.rst

 `here <https://github.com/ExaWorks/psij-python/blob/main/tests/test_doc_examples.py>`_.
-Tests of resource-manager-specific and site-specific values (such as accounts, queues/partitions, etc.) can be found in files in the same directory but tend to buried under layers of indirection in order to reduce code complexity.
+Tests of resource-manager-specific and site-specific values (such as accounts, queues/partitions, etc.) can be found in files in the same directory but tend to be buried under layers of indirection in order to reduce code complexity.